Notes on Muscovite Affairs: Content

 His investigations made it clear that Muscovy, contrary to the view of fanatical loyalty, had suffered a violent political struggle and that Muscovy had emerged only very recently as the dominant power in the region.
-Besides, the man who achieved the unification of Muscovy, Ivan III was characterized by Herberstein as a cruel tyrant, drunk, and a misogynist, far from being a ruler of great fairness and equity.
+Besides the man who achieved the unification of Muscovy, Ivan III was characterized by Herberstein as a cruel tyrant, drunk, and a misogynist, far from being a ruler of great fairness and equity.

 His description of Ivan's unification campaign was a series of banishments and forced relocations of whole populations to break the power of regional rulers.
-That culminated in Ivan's "plan of ejecting all princes and others from the garrisons and fortified places" all formerly-independent princes of Russia "being either moved by the grandeur of his achievements or stricken with fear, became subject to him.".
+That culminated in Ivan's "plan of ejecting all princes and others from the garrisons and fortified places" and all formerly-independent princes of Russia "being either moved by the grandeur of his achievements or stricken with fear, became subject to him.".
 All was very much at odds with previous-perceived reality but much closer to currently-understood Russian history.
 Similarly, the previously-touted ideal of the fairness of the Muscovy monarchy was contrasted with Herberstein's depiction of peasants as being in "a very wretched condition, for their goods are exposed to plunder from the nobility and soldiery".